evanisgreat/hincare/README.md

 scrapy crawl [spider_name] -O [file_name].json

-The spider name can be found in the code
+The spider name can be found in the code and (usually) matches with the file name

+Current issues can be found in issues.txt

 Error code names in json file:
 '*' - Missing Data